-It is true that the sooner you begin saving for retirement the better off you will be.
+It is true that the sooner you begin saving for retirement, the better off you will be.
 However, it does not make sense to put aside money for retirement when you are still working to earn your degree.
-This is especially true if you are going into debt each semester to pay for your tuition or room and board.
-You will end up paying more in interest than you will earn especially while you are in school.
+It is especially true if you are going into debt each semester to pay for your tuition or room and board.
+You will end up paying more in interest than you will earn, especially while you are in school.
 Retirement should become your first priority once you do have a job.

 Invest in Your Earning Potential